emilygfagan/portfolio/README.md

 ### University Data
 **Excel File:** [`University Practice`](https://github.com/emilygfagan/excel/blob/main/Practice_2.xlsx)
 **Data Preview:** [`Data`](https://github.com/emilygfagan/python/blob/main/university_data_preview.ipynb)
-**Description:** Analyzing historical placement data from Harvard University, Boston University, and Washington University to help a student determine their best option for college based on scholarships given and tuition fees.
+**Description:** Analyzing historical university placement data from to help a student determine their best option for college based on scholarships given and tuition fees.
 I was tasked with determining the major that provides graduates with the widest range in salary upon graduation, using measures of central tendency to compare compensation packages given to graduates in different age groups, finding the maximum age that graduates are recruited for employment, and the month in which the highest number of graduates received job offers.
 **Skills Used:** XLOOKUP, filtering, sorting, pivot tables, COUNTA, measures of central tendency, outliers, box and whisker plots
 **Technology Used:** Microsoft Excel, Python